 Documents to download

-Covid-19 status certification (also referred to as a “vaccine passport”) involves the use of testing, infection or vaccination information to demonstrate, in different settings, that a person has a lower risk of transmitting the Covid-19 virus to others.
+Covid-19 status certification involves the use of testing, infection or vaccination information to demonstrate, in different settings, that a person has a lower risk of transmitting the Covid-19 virus to others.

 Certification would evidence that a person has acquired some degree of immunity to the Covid-19 virus through prior infection or vaccination.
-Certification could also be provided when a person uses a recent negative test result to show that they do not have active infection.
+A person could also demonstrate that they are less likely to have an active infection by producing a negative test result.

 This paper discusses a range of issues relating to the implementation and use of certification in England.